fionamcc/Docs/kobas/using_kobas_cmd.rst

      - /seq_pep
      - /sqlite3

-KOBAS can perform two tasks:
+KOBAS can perform two tasks
 - annotate (-a)
 - identify (enrichment) (-g)

 KOBAS can also run both task with a single command (-j).

 **Annotate Example Command**